 In April 2017, Ms. Scornaienchi was renamed one of Maryland's Top 100 Women for the 3rd and final selection.
 At that time, she was inducted into the Circle of Excellence for sustained achievement, outstanding community service and a continued commitment to mentoring.
 She was previously named one of Maryland's Top 100 Women in 2014 and 2012.
 In April, Ms. Scornaienchi also received the 2017 Jack Epstein Award from the Maryland Multicultural Coalition, the state chapter of the National Association for Multicultural Education, for exemplary contributions and commitment to multicultural education in Maryland.

 As a Friends of Education award nominee, the Howard County Public School System presented Ms. Scornaienchi with a Certificate of Appreciation for her outstanding contributions to the school system in April 2017, and the Howard County Police Department presented Ms. Scornaienchi with a Certificate of Appreciation in March 2017 for her dedication and participation with HC DrugFree's annual Senior Week: Staying Safe in Ocean City program.

-In October 2016, she was presented with The Daily Record's 2016 Innovator of the Year award for her vision, leadership and commitment to Howard County's opioid misuse education and developing a campaign in four languages.
+In October 2016, Ms. Scornaienchi was presented with The Daily Record's 2016 Innovator of the Year award for her vision, leadership and commitment to Howard County's opioid misuse education and developing a campaign in four languages.

 In August 2016, Ms. Scornaienchi was honored as a 2016 Journey Honoree and received the Leadership in Youth Engagement Award presented by 7th, 8th and 9th grade girls participating in The Howard County Women's Giving Circle's summer leadership camp.
 At that time, she was presented with a citation from the Howard County Delegation signed by Senate Chair Guy Guzzone and House Chair Vanessa Atterbeary congratulating her on the award.